ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

 Which sounds a lot like back-pressure handling to me !

-Therefore my initial conclusion was that back-pressure is actually handled at a lower level, and that I can't bypass it in a custom stream unless I start messing with its deep internals.
+Therefore my initial conclusion was that back-pressure is actually handled at a lower level, and it can't be bypassed by a custom stream unless we start messing with its deep internals.

 # Working around back-pressure : fake fast drain

 Since the dummy transform stream approach failed, I turned to a second solution.
-This time I'd write a fake destination stream, that can receive data at full speed by listening to data events.
-Then I'd manually handle the transport to the real destination by calling the higher level "write" method, which is used by non-streamy clients in order to to push data to anything streamy.
+This time I'd write a fake destination stream, that can receive data at full speed by implementing a sink.
+Then I'd manually handle the transport to the real destination by calling the higher level `write` method, which is used by non-*streamy* clients in order to to push data to anything *streamy*.

-The advantage of this second method is that since the destination and the source are not linked through a sequence of pipes, nodejs can't back-pressure my source stream against my will.
+The advantage of this second method is that since the destination and the source are not linked through a sequence of pipes, nodejs can't back-pressure the source stream against our will.

 What does it look like ?
-Here is my leaky stream proxy.
-It does essentially the same thing that my leaky transform stream (hence I did not heavily comment it), only one API level above.
+Here is a leaky stream relay.
+It does essentially the same thing than our previous transform stream (hence I did not heavily comment it), only one API level above.

 ```javascript
 Ringbuffer = new require('ringbufferjs');